Petit Basset Griffon Vendéen: Temperament and breeding

 As a companion animal, this occasionally pronounced hunting instinct may manifest in the home as a dog that gives chase to birds, squirrel, and cats.
 For some PBGVs, this instinct may be difficult to overcome with training.
 Most PBGVs make fine companion animals, and have suitable manners to live among cats and other animals without assuming a hunting role.
 Potential PBGV owners are cautioned to be aware of this instinct and, if cats are present in the home, work to acclimate the puppy or dog to recognize that the cat is part of the home "pack."

 As scent hounds, most PBGVs should be kept on-leash when in open, non-fenced outdoor areas.
 Even the most obedient dog may give chase when a scent is found.
 Petits are natural athletes, and they can run fast and long where scent is involved.
 Scent will typically trump obedience in the mind of a PBGV.
 In fact, PBGVs excel at nose work and many have earned AKC scent work and tracking titles.

 The outspoken nature and erect tail of a PBGV can be misinterpreted by other dogs, as these manners typically express dominance to other dogs.
 PBGVs can inspire a misguided need to express dominance on the part of passing dogs.
 PBGV owners need to be alert to this potential misinterpretation, as Petits are easily outclassed in both size and aggressiveness.

 Health

-The UK Kennel Club conducted a health survey of Basset Griffon Vendéens (both Petit and Grand varieties combined) in 2004.
-The Petit Basset Griffon Vendéen (PBGV) Club of America has conducted two health surveys, one in 1994 and one in 2000.

-Mortality

-Average longevity of PBGVs in the 2000 Club of America survey was 12.7 years (standard deviation 3.9).
-Sample size was not clear, but it appeared to be 45 dogs.
-No longevity data were collected in the 1994 survey.
-There was no information on causes of death.

-Average longevity of 76 deceased Basset Griffon Vendéens (both varieties) in the 2004 UK Kennel Club survey was 12.1 years (maximum 17.3 years).
-Leading causes of death were cancer (33%), old age (24%), and cardiac (7%).

-Compared to surveyed longevities of other breeds of similar size, Basset Griffon Vendéens have a typical or somewhat higher than average life expectancy.
-It is not uncommon for the breed to live to be 14 or 15 years of age.
+A 2024 UK study found a life expectancy of 13.7 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.